-There is ongoing monitoring in the Great Lakes Basin, some data exist and are summarized below.
+There is ongoing monitoring in the Great Lakes basin; some PBDE environmental monitoring data exist and are summarized below.
 PBDE has been detected globally in various environmental media, with the highest concentrations of PBDE being found near urban and industrial areas.